You Can Generate It Again: Data-to-Text Generation with Verification and Correction Prompting: Methodology

 \subsection{Inference}

-The detailed inference procedure is presented in Table 1, encompassing three steps: initial generation, verification, and regeneration.
-In the initial generation step, we input the testing samples into the fine-tuned T5 model, which was trained in the earlier stage.
-This model provides us with the initial predictions.
-The verification step utilizes the Slot Error Checker (see \hyperref[se]{Section \ref{se}}), which employs simple rules to examine whether any slots from the input are missing in the output, thereby identifying slot errors.
-If any potential errors are detected, we introduce error-correcting prompts\footnote{For more details about error-correcting prompts, please refer to \hyperref[sec:trainprompt]{Section \ref{sec:trainprompt}}.} adjacent to the positions of the unmentioned slots in the input.
-Lastly, in the regeneration step, the prompted inputs are fed to the fine-tuned T5 model.
-These error-correcting prompts guide the T5 model to incorporate the previously omitted slots during the regeneration process.
+An inference example is presented in \hyperref[tab:1]{Table 1}, encompassing three steps: initial generation, verification, and regeneration.
+Initially, we feed the testing input into the fine-tuned T5 model, which was trained with the data-to-text training dataset, to generate the initial prediction.
+During the verification step, the Slot Error Checker, employing exact match, examines whether any slots from the input are missing in the output, thereby identifying slot errors.
+If any potential errors are detected, we introduce error-correcting prompts adjacent to the positions of the unmentioned slots in the input.
+Lastly, in the regeneration step, the prompted inputs are fed back into the fine-tuned T5 model.
+These error-correcting prompts guide the T5 model to incorporate the previously omitted slots during the regeneration.

-\textbf{Slot Error Checking} is a process that verify if there are slot errors.
-For non-boolean slot value pairs, the check is straightforward - we simply verify that all slot values are included in the prediction.
-However, for boolean slot value pairs, the process is more complex.
-We do not examine whether the actual slot value, that is, \textit{yes} or \textit{no}, is present in the prediction.
-Instead, we focus on whether the noun part(found by POS tag) of the slot names, such as \textit{linux} from \textit{has\_linux\_released}, \textit{mac} from \textit{has\_mac\_released}, or \textit{steam} from \textit{available\_on\_steam}, is mentioned in the predictions.
-Refer \hyperref[seexamples]{Slot Error Checking Examples} for more details.